 Often, interviewers are unable to weigh or prioritize interview questions, so minor questions may receive the same weightage as the important ones in the final rating.
 In addition to this, every interviewer assesses applicants as per his or her competence instead of following a structured interview approach.
 Since multiple people are involved in the interview process where there are no set guidelines for them to rate the candidate, they end up judging the applicants on different parameters.
 This leads to making gut-based decisions.

 Taking interviews becomes a lot of effort for the interviewer.
 Even as the HR schedules the interviews, it is up to the interviewers to take out time from their daily workday.
 Additionally, the timing has to be in sync with respect to the availability of other interviewers, else it results in increasing the timeline.
 The interviewers and interviewees need to be available at a mutually agreed time.
 This becomes difficult especially when the interviewee lives in a different city or country.
 The geographical boundaries further adds to the issue.
 In a fast-paced environment where hiring managers are expected to close the openings faster, an unstructured recruitment process becomes an impediment.
-Online video interviews can help by making the interview process more accessible.
+Online video software makes the interview process more accessible.

 No Single Platform to Track Candidate Progress